lucyvost/distorted_diffusion/README.md

 [Paper](https://arxiv.org/pdf/2312.07168)

-Each model can be trained and sampled using its original source code without any modifications.
+Each model can be trained and sampled using its original source code without modification.
 To set up an environment that is compatible for all of these modules and clone all three repos, use the repos_and_envs script:
 ```sh
 git clone https://github.com/lucyvost/distorted_diffusion.git
 cd distorted_diffusion